A physics-based model of swarming jellyfish: Conclusion

 Currently, we have considered only a simplified fluid-like soft-core repulsion that avoids any attractive effects.
 Here, further investigation of the radial dependence of the flow field around a medusa are needed.
-Beyond the angular dependency of communication, $Q$, jellyfish might also be subject to inevitable effects of synchronization among each other if it fits their energy household \cite{ashraf2016synchronization, gruber2019bioluminescent}.
+Beyond the angular dependence of communication, given by $Q(.)$, jellyfish might also be subject to inevitable effects of synchronization among each other if it fits their energy household \cite{ashraf2016synchronization, gruber2019bioluminescent}.
 This effect would involve the oscillatory phase of the bell, $\varphi$ and further modifies the attraction and repulsion in Eq.~\eqref{eq attr rep}.

 Generally, synchronization effects can be subtle because biological oscillators tend to only partially synchronize.
-From that perspective it is an intriguing open question to which extend synchronization of bell pulsation is present in jellyfish aggregations and whether it leads to an improved swimming performance of jellyfish blooms.
-For example, in our model the almost complete absence of a mechanism that could lead to synchrony of the bells causes significant performance losses of jellyfish clusters due to jamming.
+From that perspective it is an intriguing open question to which extend synchronization of bell pulsation is present in jellyfish aggregations and whether it leads to a changes in swimming performance of jellyfish in blooms.
+For example, in our model the almost complete absence of a mechanism that could lead to synchrony of the bell oscillations causes significant performance losses of jellyfish clusters due to jamming.
 In fact, the only mechanisms through which the bell oscillations can couple in the model is present when agents search for prey.
 We consider this effect to be insignificant as it is caused by the interplay of prey concentration, repulsive interaction, activity dynamics and frequency response.
 On the contrary, bells stay effectively asynchronous such that densely packed agents push each other out of the way until they have sorted into groups where pushing becomes rare.
 This mechanism is know as social sorting \cite{helbing1995social}.
+Indeed, this effect might be partly visible where agents form highly dense clusters.

 In our given model, walls and agents have the same effect on the positional dynamics, depending on the interaction distance $R_i$.
-We have seen during our numerical analysis that the choice of $R_i$ significantly influences the foraging of jellyfish in the secondary clusters.
+We have seen during our numerical analysis that the choice of $R_i$ significantly influences the foraging of jellyfish in the secondary clusters {at the walls}.
 Thus, a further open question is the nature of the wall interactions for jellyfish.